About Tapped In®

 redesigned in 2001 as a web-based

-online community offering many new features to more effectively support group work.
+online community offering new features to more effectively support group work.

 Over its history, more than 50 organizations, including education agencies and institutions of